Spico197/dynamic-routing-blogpost/_posts/2026-04-27-dynamic-routing.md

 ---
 layout: distill
-title: Your MoE Model Does Not Have to Select K Experts All the Time
+title: Your MoE Model Does Not Have to Select Fixed Number of Experts
-description: Standard Mixture-of-Experts (MoE) models rely on fixed top-k routing, applying uniform computation across tokens regardless of their complexity.
+description: Standard Mixture-of-Experts (MoE) models adopt fixed top-k routing, applying uniform computation across tokens regardless of their complexity.
   This rigidity often leads to suboptimal efficiency and performance.
   Dynamic routing addresses this by adaptively selecting the optimal number of experts for each token.
   This post introduces the principles of dynamic routing and reviews key techniques for flexible expert allocation.